Tommahawk65/MS3/README.md

 #### Recipes
 Displays all recipe information created by the user.
 The array inputs allowd dynamic sizing as recipes don't have a standard number of steps or ingredients.

+#### Category
+Sets a general type of recipe to allow easier categorization.

 #### Recipes